 The Peppermint Filling

 Honestly, my favorite part of this cake may have been the peppermint filling.
 It was so, so good!
-Start by pulsing some Hershey’s Candy Cane Kisses in a food processor.
+Start by pulsing some Hershey Kisses Candy Canes in a food processor.
 I am using my Cuisinart food processor that has been a personal favorite for years and years.

 In another bowl, mix your cream cheese, butter, and melted white chocolate.
 I am telling you, this cake has all the good stuff!
 Pour the kisses into your mix. !
 Mix it all together really well.

 I didn't get a picture of me rolling the cake as I was too stressed and concentrating on the cake instead of photos.
 But, here is how it works, unroll your cake.
 Fill with the filling, then roll back up.
 The roll it all tightly with saran wrap and place in the fridge to set up.
 I put mine in overnight to make sure it was solid.